Applib-HarmonyOS/Signal-strengths/README.md

 # Signal-strengths
 SignalStrengths is a library and sample application with the purpose of getting an accurate signal strength on different HMOS phones.

-For testing and experimentation purposes, a sample apk can be downloaded from this cdoe
+For testing and experimentation purposes, a sample apk can be downloaded from the cdoe
 ## Source
 This library has been inspired by (https://github.com/fennifith/SignalStrengths) version 1.0, released on October 19, 2018.